Topological phase transitions between bosonic and fermionic quantum Hall states near even-denominator filling factors

-where $a_k$ is the set of $N_{\text{g}}$ gauge fields and $Q_{jk}$ the charge of the parton $f_j$ with respect to the gauge field $a_k$.
-Since the constraints are linear in $\beta_k$, we can find a set of gauge-invariant fields for which the constraints are identically satisfied.
-This process yields a set of physical fields, given by the product of partons, whose Lagrangian, in turn, can represent various Chern--Simons theories depending on $Q$.
-For example, three partons constrained to have equal densities generate $\nu=1/3$ FQH Lagrangian.
+where $a_j$ is the set of $N_{\text{g}}$ gauge fields and $Q_{kj}$ is the charge of the parton $f_k$ with respect to the gauge field $a_j$.
+Solving the linear constraints (\ref{eq:constraint}) yields a set of physical fields, whose Lagrangian, in turn, can represent various Chern--Simons theories depending on $Q$.
+For example, three partons constrained to have equal densities generate $\nu=1/3$ FQH Lagrangian \cite{jain1989partons}.